crimeraaa/libcs50-windows/README.md

 1. Run *Developer Command Prompt For VS* from the *Start Menu* and `cd` to the directory you downloaded this library to.

-2. Locate your `vcvarsall.bat` file from your installation of Visual Studio, and run that directly in your terminal.
+2. Locate your `vcvarsall.bat` file from your installation of *Visual Studio*, and run that directly in your terminal with 1 argument: your machine's architecture.
+For example, since I have *Visual Studio Build Tools 2019*, I can run it like so:

+        C:\Program Files (x86)\Microsoft Visual Studio\2019\BuildTools\VC\Auxiliary\Build\vcvarsall.bat x64

 * Do note because `vcvarsall.bat` is a *Windows batchfile*, it only really works for *Command Prompt*.
 Running it in *PowerShell* will not set things up properly.

 This means that *MSVC* really only works from *Command Prompt*.

-However, you can just run `msvcbuild.bat`, configured to find your installation of Visual Studio, in either *Command Prompt* or *PowerShell* and it should just work!
+However, you can just run `msvcbuild.bat`, assuming you configured the `VS_INSTALL` variable to refer to your *Visual Studio* installation folder.
+You can run the batchfile in either *Command Prompt* or *PowerShell* and it should just work!

 ### Environment Variables